nlake44/codeclimate-demo/README.md

 # README
-This app is to kick the tires on CodeClimate.
+This rails app is to kick the tires on CodeClimate.